TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

       "headerList": [
         {
           "name": "header1",
-          "description": "This is a response header1",
+          "description": "This is a response header1.",
           "dataType": "STRING",
         }
       ],
       "requestBody": {
         "name": "responseBody",
-        "description": "This is a response body",
+        "description": "This is a response body.",
         "modelId": "{modelId}"
       }
     }